aspose-words/Aspose.Words-Documentation/net/getting-started/system-requirements/memory-requirements/_index.md

 Let’s consider two documents:

-1. DOCX «A»  document – 0.35 MB size (2 thousand pages), text only
+1. DOCX "A"  document – 0.35 MB size (2 thousand pages), text only
-2. DOCX «B» document – 0.35 MB size (just 1 page), with PNG image inside
+2. DOCX "B" document – 0.35 MB size (just 1 page), with PNG image inside

 As you know, a lot of modern formats like DOCX, ODT, etc. are simple ZIP archives.
 So, we get the following calculation algorithm:
 1. Unzipping.
-Unzipped document «A» has 20 MB size, document «B» has 0.4 MB size
+Unzipped document "A" has 20 MB size, document "B" has 0.4 MB size
 2. Loading the document into the model (building its Document Object Model – DOM):
-* Creating DOM of the first document «A» requires 49 MB size
+* Creating DOM of the first document "A" requires 49 MB size
-* Creating DOM of the second document «B» requires just 2 MB size.
+* Creating DOM of the second document "B" requires just 2 MB size.
 3. Measuring the required amount of memory to render these documents to PDF.
 For this operation, Aspose.Words requires:
-  *  294 MB for document «A»
+  *  294 MB for document "A"
-  * 7 MB for document «B»
+  * 7 MB for document "B"

 So, as you can see, there is no linear dependence on the input document size.
 There are many factors that can affect the required RAM size – the document format, its complexity and structure, the number of images and their format, and a lot of other factors.